Saburian Air Force Base, Africa

 Instead, he wrote, “I have a good attorney here in Chicago for George.
-She handled Manny’s release.”
+Talwar handled Manny’s release.”

 The Green Genie flickered as it rang.
 After George spoke with Talwar, sleep vanished.

 June was almost over, and summer classes were not starting for another week.
-He leaped out of bed to the living room to celebrate: Chocolate Cookie Dream cereal poured into their biggest mixing bowl along with Shelly’s organic grass-fed 2% milk, marshmallows and rainbow sprinkles.
+He leaped out of bed to the living room to celebrate with Chocolate Cookie Dream cereal, poured into their biggest mixing bowl, along with Shelly’s organic grass-fed 2% milk, marshmallows and rainbow sprinkles.

 Charlie emerged from his bedroom.

 “Sorry,” George muttered, eating, still looking at his phone.

 ‘Why so happy?
 Did the Genie just grant you a wish, Aladdin?”